Bobby2fois/BSC_Farmer/README.md

 ## 🚀 Features

-- **Buy Farmers**: Purchase miners with BNB to start generating corn
+- **Buy Farmers**: Purchase farmers with BNB to start generating corn
 - **Compound Rewards**: Reinvest your corn to get more farmers (compounding)
 - **Sell Corn**: Convert your corn back to BNB anytime
 - **Referral System**: Earn 15% of referred users' corn when they compound